conan-io/docs/tutorial/creating_packages/test_conan_packages.rst

   “package” tests, and validate that the package is properly created, and that the package consumers will be able to link against it and reuse it.

-* It is a small Conan project itself, it contains its own *conanfile.py*, and its source code including build scripts, that depends on the package being created, and builds and execute a small application that requires the library in the package.
+* It is a small Conan project itself, that contains its own *conanfile.py* and its source code including build scripts.
+It depends on the package being created and builds and executes a small application that requires the library in the package.

 * It doesn't belong to the package.
 It only exist in the source repository, not in the package.

-* The *test_package* folder is the default one, but a different one can be defined in command line ``--test-folder`` argument or with the ``test_package_folder`` recipe attribute.
+* The *test_package* folder is the default one, but a different one can be defined via the command line argument ``--test-folder`` or with the ``test_package_folder`` recipe attribute.

 The *test_package* folder for our hello/1.0 Conan package has the following contents: